Some students receive a pre-acceptance letter from colleges.

 Why it’s okay if your senior doesn’t receive one Some colleges send them to all students they plan to accept, but most don’t.
 Only a couple of hundred letters go out generally, which is nothing when you consider that colleges can each issue a few thousand official acceptance letters every year.

-If your teen attends a high school where students regularly get these letters, it can be disheartening when he doesn’t.
-Just because he wasn’t put in this selective student category doesn’t mean he isn’t going to be accepted.
-Remind him not to read too much into the empty mailbox.
+If your teen attends a high school where students regularly get these letters, it can be disheartening when they don’t receive one.
+Just because your student wasn’t put in this selective category doesn’t mean they aren’t going to be accepted.
+Remind your child not to read too much into the empty mailbox.

-As the parent, it’s your job to ensure that your senior picks the college that is right for her overall, not one that simply makes her feel special.
+As the parent, it’s your job to ensure that your senior picks the college that is right for them overall, not one that simply makes them feel special.